 We love the Graffiti Wall grief activity for kids; it’s easy, fun, and kind of cool.
-Using paper, markers, and a few other materials you will create a ‘graffiti wall’ in your home where children and family can draw or write down their feelings.
-This is a super easy activity and it’s not nearly as messy as it sounds.
+Using paper, markers, and a few other materials, you will create a ‘graffiti wall’ in your home where children and family can draw or write down their feelings.
+This activity is super easy, and it’s not nearly as messy as it sounds.

 Who is this grief activity good for?